 Despite the limited evidence of matching-grants effectiveness, the data shows that this instrument may be effective for new innovators.
 In the case of the FONTAR-ANR program, although the analysis does not provide evidence of a multiplier effect at the aggregate level, the data indicates that new innovators have seen a substantial increase in their private investment in R&D. On the other hand, the effect of matching grants is smaller for more experienced innovators, for which some evidence of displacement of resources has been found.
-Although some caution is called for, the result is not surprising and is consistent with the rationale that led to the implementation of the matching-grant scheme and also with the brief theoretical discussion in Section 2 of the paper.27
+Although some caution is called for, the result is not surprising and is consistent with the rationale that led to the implementation of the matching-grant scheme and also with the brief theoretical discussion in Section 2 of the paper.27 found that the program had a positive and significant effect for new innovators, that is firms that did not have investment in R&D before participating in the program.

 As opinion surveys reflect, it appears that the project beneficiaries are using TDF as a signal of firm technical capacity and ability to innovate.
-Qualitative information collected from the beneficiaries in both the Chilean and Argentinean cases reveals that some firms are using the programs as a signaling mechanism in order to obtain complementary financing from the financial sector.
+Qualitative information collected from the beneficiaries in both the Chilean and Argentinean cases reveals that some firms

+26 In the case of FONTEC, where R&D net of subsidy was not available at the firm level, the evaluation compared the average annual impact with the average annual subsidy received by the beneficiaries, and it found that the impact is slightly lower than the subsidy.
+With the required caution, the evaluation concluded that some crowding out effects might have occurred, and that there was definitely no evidence of a multiplier effect.
+In the case of FONTAR-ANR, the evaluation found that the average effect of the program on R&D net of the subsidy was not statistically different from zero.
+However, the evaluation are using the programs as a signaling mechanism in order to obtain complementary financing from the financial sector.
 In particular, in the Chilean case the majority of the beneficiaries consider the public subsidy an important complementary source of financing (50%), probably associated to a helpful signal of the quality of the project to get other sources of financing (28%).
 28